 As Pluralsight courses tend to lean towards more intermediate or advanced material, its UX courses are unlikely to be as suitable for complete beginners.

 A learning and knowledge-sharing community for creators, Skillshare allows you to both teach and be taught.
 You can enrol in online classes, create projects to show off your work, discuss work with your classmates, and earn money from flipping the roles and sharing your expertise as a teacher.

 With Skillshare, as pretty much anyone can teach, the teachers and courses can be hit-and-miss.
-But, if you do your research (like we have), you can find the gems, which are cheap when bearing competitors’ pricing in mind.
-You can check out the Skillshre UX Design courses.
+But, if you do your research (like we have), you can find the gems - check out the Skillshare UX Design courses.

 Editor-in-Chief OF Smashing Magazine Vitaly Friedman’s Smart Responsive UX Design Patterns: Clever Tips, Tricks and Techniques stands out – unsurprisingly given Smashing Magazine were partly responsible for Smashing UX Design, a book that gives a brilliant overview of UX.
 Vitaly’s Skillshare course includes great tips on how to make you UX design skills top of the class.

 Skillshare costs £7/around $10 a month on an annual sub, or more if you go monthly.